-- Central court-yard patio.
+- o central court-yard patio.

 - Vestibule main entrance.
-0

-- Gallery along the patio.
+- o Gallery along the patio.

 - Rooms distributed from the gallery.

-- Stairs for upper floors.
+- o Stairs for upper floors.

 In general, the houses are less than three levels high and built with local materials.
 They are also built along very narrow streets (passages) like a labyrinth and are inward looking.